Abortion in Kentucky: Statistics

 In the period between 1972 and 1974, the state had an illegal abortion mortality rate per million women aged 15–44 of between 0.1 and 0.9.
 In 1990, 401,000 women in the state faced the risk of unintended pregnancy.
 In 2010, the state had zero publicly funded abortions.
 In 2013, among white women aged 15–19, there were 450 abortions, 170 abortions for black women aged 15–19, 30 abortions for Hispanic women aged 15–19, and 20 abortions for women of all other races.
 In 2014, 36% of adults said in a poll by the Pew Research Center that abortion should be legal in all or most cases.
 57% of people in Kentucky said abortion should be "illegal in all or most cases".
 According to a 2014 Public Religion Research Institute (PRRI) study, 60% of white women in the state believed that abortion be illegal in all or most cases.
 In 2017, the state had an infant mortality rate of 6.5 deaths per 1,000 live births.

 Anti-abortion activism

-Since 2005, an annual event called Cross the Bridge For Life has occurred in support of the anti-abortion movement in Newport, Kentucky.
+Since 2005, an annual event called Cross the Bridge For Life has occurred in support of the pro-life movement in Newport, Kentucky.
 The event entails crossing the Purple People Bridge between Newport, Kentucky, and Cincinnati, Ohio, by thousands of attendees.

 Abortion rights activism

-Protests

 Women from the state participated in marches supporting abortion rights as part of a #StoptheBans movement in May 2019.